 As the example shows, even if the index rate were to stay the same, your monthly payment would go up from \$954.83 to \$1,192.63 in the second year.

-Suppose that the index rate increases 1 percent in one year and the ARM rate rises to 7 percent.
+Suppose that the index rate increases 1% in 1 year and the ARM rate rises to 7%.
 Your payment in the second year would be \$1,320.59.
 That's an increase of \$365.76 in your monthly payment.
-You can see what might happen if you choose an ARM because of a low initial rate.
-While your lender generally needs to consider this indexed rate in determining your ability to repay the loan, you also need to consider whether you will be able to afford future payments.
+You can see what might happen if you choose an ARM because of a low initial rate without considering whether you will be able to afford future payments.
 If you have an interest-only ARM, payment shock can also occur when the interest-only period ends.
 Or, if you have a payment-option ARM, payment shock can happen when the loan is recast.

-The following example compares several different loans over the first seven years of their terms; the payments shown are for years one, six, and seven of the mortgage, assuming you make interest-only payments or minimum payments.
+The following example compares several different loans over the first 7 years of their terms; the payments shown are for years 1, 6, and 7 of the mortgage, assuming you make interest-only payments or minimum payments.
 The main point is that, depending on the terms and conditions of your mortgage and changes in interest rates, ARM payments can change quite a bit over the life of the loan-so while you could save money in the first few years of an ARM, you could also face much higher payments in the future.